-I’m a twenty-seven year old dealing with Hypermobility Syndrome (HMS), which is sometimes categorized as Ehlers Danlos Type (III).
-I was finally diagnosed about five years back and have since lived with tapes, slings and guards on most parts of my body.
+I’m a twenty-eight year old dealing with Hypermobility Syndrome (HMS), which is sometimes categorized as Ehlers Danlos Type (III).
+I was finally diagnosed in 2012 and have since lived with tapes, slings and guards on most parts of my body.
 It’s been one hell of a life-altering ride.

 I don’t claim to be an expert in HMS or EDS and I defnitely don’t have it all figured out.
-I’m just one of the many out there who suffer from a rare, chronic and invisible illness and keep going.
+I’m just one of the many out there who suffers from a rare, chronic and invisible illness and keeps going.
 My intention here is to simply put together all aspects of living and dealing with HMS/EDS, including the loss and gain – both of which, I believe, are essential to who I am today and who I become tomorrow.

 I read, write, dream and create.

 I tend to be very honest towards my pain and its needs.
-I think pain is real and there’s no need to hide it or distract ourselves from it – it’s a part of our experience and exists for a reason.
+I think pain is real and there’s no need to hide it from people or distract ourselves from it.
+It’s a part of our reality and existence on this planet and we can work towards embracing it.
 Pain is nothing but our body’s attempt to communicate with us that something isn’t quite right; that something needs to change.
 I’ve realized that distracting from pain leads to a lot more suffering than one can even imagine.
 My approach is to listen to pain, tend to it, and let it guide me to what needs to be done next.

-Currently, I volunteer as a coach, or a guide to children with troubled childhood.
-I’ve always believed that our childhood environment affects us deeply and having some form of a strong support system is the least we need during our initial growth period.
-I’m happy to be a part of someone’s support system, and to do what I can do with what I have.
+Currently, I volunteer as a coach (guide/be-friender) to children with troubled childhoods.
+I’ve always believed that our childhood environment affects us deeply and that having a strong support system is the most fundamental building block that shapes our initial growth.
+I’m happy to be a part of someone’s support system and do what I can do with what I have.

 Pain might be a part of life for now but I choose to suffer less, make necessary lifestyle changes and manage my predictably unpredictable life to the best of my ability.